 The type and amount of financial aid available to you to attend summer session is based on your 2023-24 Free Application for Federal Student Aid (FAFSA), your summer enrollment, and available funding.

 To be considered for financial aid to attend summer session, you must:

-- be making Satisfactory Academic Progress, as defined by the Office of Financial Aid & Scholarships, as a result of your cumulative units and grades during the summer 2020, fall 2020, and spring 2021 semesters
+- be making Satisfactory Academic Progress, as defined by the Financial Aid office, as a result of your cumulative units and grades during the summer 2023, fall 2023, and spring 2024 semesters

-Important: Check your AidLink account now for documents you need to provide or other action you may need to take to complete your applications for the current academic year and for the upcoming academic year.
-In AidLink, be sure to check for missing documents and messages in both academic year records.
+Important: Check your my.SDSU To-Do list (tasks) for documents you may need to provide or other action you may need to take to complete your application for the current academic year.